Concept - What Does Cloud Runner Do

 - Your project is small in size.
 Below 5GB Cloud Runner should not be needed.

-- You already have servers running you can use for capacity.
+- You already have dedicated servers running you can use.

 Although the speed of a CI pipelines is an important metric to consider, there are real challenges for game development pipelines.

 This solution prefers convenience, ease of use, scalability, throughput and flexibility.

 Faster solutions exist, but would all involve self-hosted hardware with an immediate local cache of the large project files and working directory and a dedicated server.